m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 ---

 Scala is a broad church, as any general-purpose programming language ultimately must be.
-But let me give my views from my own 5.5 years of Scala, as they have been rather different from [those described here](http://manuel.bernhardt.io/2015/11/13/5-years-of-scala-and-counting-debunking-some-myths-about-the-language-and-its-environment/).
+But let me give my advice from my own 5.5 years of Scala, as they have been rather different from [those described here](http://manuel.bernhardt.io/2015/11/13/5-years-of-scala-and-counting-debunking-some-myths-about-the-language-and-its-environment/).

-# Myths and nonmyths
+## Avoid NPEs, avoid Exceptions generally

-## True Tradeoffs
+Exceptions are an unpleasant surprise; even their biggest fans

 ### Four or more ways to write the same thing